-- 1. The consolidated financial statements and notes, as set out on pages 26 to 52, are in accordance with the Corporations Act 2001 and: - a. comply with Accounting Standards as described in Note 1 to the financial statements, the Corporations Regulations 2001 and other mandatory professional reporting requirements; - b. give a true and fair view of the consolidated group's financial position as at 30 June 2024 and of its performance for the financial period ended on that date in accordance with the accounting policies described in Note 1 to the financial statements - 2.
-In the Directors' opinion, the consolidated entity disclosure statement required by subsection 295(3A) of the Corporations Act 2001 (Cth) provided on page 52 is true and correct. - 3.
-In the Directors' opinion there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 4.
-A statement that the attached financial statements are in compliance with International Financial Reporting Standards has been included in the notes to the financial statements.
+- 1. The consolidated financial statements and notes, as set out on pages 20 to 51 are in accordance with the Corporations Act 2001 and: - a. comply with Accounting Standards as described in Note 1 to the financial statements, the Corporations Regulations 2001 and other mandatory professional reporting requirements; - b. give a true and fair view of the consolidated group's financial position as at 30 June 2023 and of its performance for the financial period ended on that date in accordance with the accounting policies described in Note 1 to the financial statements - 2.
+In the Directors' opinion there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.